Michealdgreat/MNews/README.md

-# MNN - Modern News Network Viewer
+# MNN - Modern News Network

 ## Project Description
 Hey there!
-MNN (Modern News Network Viewer) is an ASP.NET MVC application that pulls news articles from the NewsOrg API(newsapi.org).
+MNN (Modern News Network) is an ASP.NET MVC application that pulls news articles from the NewsOrg API(newsapi.org).
 It's designed to look a bit like CNN, making it super easy and enjoyable to navigate.
 We use ViewComponents to manage UI components effectively and to filter content, which makes your experience smooth and straightforward.

 ## Key Features
 - **Dynamic News Display**: Grabs articles dynamically using HTTP GET requests from newsapi.org.